Taiwan has a well-developed healthcare system and medical facilities, so you can generally expect to receive quality care.

 1. Find a clinic or hospital

-Seeing a doctor is super convenient here in Taiwan.
-Clinics are almost in every street wherever you live.
+Seeing a doctor is super convenient in Taiwan.
+Why?
+Clinics are almost in every street corner wherever you live.
 In most cases, you won’t even need to make an appointment beforehand (famous clinics and hospitals are not included), all you need to do is show up during their opening hours.

 People who visit a clinic or hospital for the first time need to register.
 You will see a sign says “掛號 (gua hao)” which means “to register”.
-If you have NHI card, you will need just pay for the registration fee which is around USD5~8; if you don’t have it, you will just need to add another USD16 on it.
+If you have a NHI card, you will need to pay for the registration fee which is around US$5 to 8.
+If you don’t have a NHI card, you will need to add another US$16 to 20.

-Depending on what you need to have checked, if you are not sure which department you are seeking, you can go to hospital and the clerk will be able to recommend which department suits your medical needs.
+Depending on what you need, if you are not sure which department you are seeking, you can go to hospital and the clerk will be able to recommend which department suits your medical needs.
 If you are sure they are clinics that correspond with your pain, you will have a better chance shorten your waiting times in clinic.
 And don’t worry, most doctors in Taiwan speak English!